nathanwoulfe/nathanwoulfe.github.io/about/index.md

 I like to do things differently but not at the expense of best practices.

-I work full-time in the web development space within the tertiary education sector.
+I work full-time in web development within the tertiary education sector.
 Our team remains as nimble as possible within what is essentially a corporate environment, balancing internal machinations with the needs of our internal and external users (and our desire to build cool features).

-I also write a weekly careers and employment column for APN Australia Regional Media, which is syndicated throughout Queensland and northern New South Wales.
-When I'm not lazy, those columns will be posted here.

 I'm available for freelance and consulting work and am always happy to discuss potential projects.